RozDavid/LanguageGroundedSemseg/README.md

 Refer to our [config](config/config.py) file for additional training and vealuation parameters.

-We also provide a pretrained model checkpoints for both [Res16UNet34C]() and [Res16UNet34D]() and the precomputed CLIP features for anchoring.
+We also provide a pretrained model checkpoints for different model sizes and the precomputed CLIP features for anchoring the pretraining stage.

 ## Downstream Semantic Segmentation